docs/cli-reference.md

 Clear all Randal config and state.
 Returns to a fresh state ready for randal init.

-randal reset # Remove config + job/cron state (preserves .env and memory data)
+randal reset # Remove local config + scheduler/cache state (preserves .env and Postgres data)

 randal reset --all # Aggressive reprovisioning wipe for the same machine/preseed flow